Stop me if you’ve heard this before: A frustrated developer is fed up with their manager making bad decisions and focusing on the wrong things.

 Information sharing, cross-collaborating, and being able to quickly and effectively communicate with your team will help you be the best manager you can be.
 Instead of firing off email after email or reaching out to communicate critical information through a chat tool, project management software can help you distribute information more seamlessly.

-Distill messages you receive from upper management or other non-technical teams to pull out the information your team will care about.
+Distill messages you receive from upper management or other non-technical teams to pull out the information your developers will care about.
 Making that information more digestible gives your team even more time to focus on their work.

 5. Monitor real-time updates